V³ News

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, openWorldHint, idempotentHint, and destructiveHint.
-The description adds context about content ('chief-of-staff top line', 'per-category state and counts'), enhancing understanding beyond the annotations.
+Annotations already provide readOnlyHint, openWorldHint, idempotentHint, and destructiveHint=false, indicating safe, non-destructive behavior.
+The description adds context that the brief is a 'chief-of-staff top line' with 'per-category state and counts', which enhances understanding of the output content without contradicting annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.